Cascina Increa: Architecture

-The farmhouse is approachable through the street via Increa.
+The farmhouse can be reached from the street via Increa.
 At the center there is Villa Tizzoni Ottolini, which housed old Milanese families on holiday.
 Now it houses businesses and private residences.
 The Church of Saint Mary Immaculate is located to its left, which was dedicated to the Blessed Virgin and Saint Teresa in 1691.

 The interior of the farmhouse is made up of an arcaded back wall leading to the areas formerly inhabited by farmers.
 The right courtyard still hosts a farm with stables for livestock breeding.
 The main court on the left has large porches.
 The lower floor housed the kitchen, pantry, utility room and the living room.
 The first floor housed the bedrooms and presents an iron railing.
 Overlooking the entrance there were stables and barns; after the restoration their architectural structure has remained unchanged, but private houses take their place.
 Behind these structures, an arch leads to the courtyard where once there was a communal oven.